Perfect phylogenies via branchings in acyclic digraphs and a generalization of Dilworth's theorem: Conclusion

 \section{Conclusion}

-In this paper, we revised the minimum conflict-free row split problem and a variant of it.
+In this paper, we revisited the minimum conflict-free row split problem and a variant of it.
 We formulated the two problems as optimization problems on branchings in a derived directed acyclic graph and, building on these formulations, obtained several new algorithmic and complexity insights about the two problems, including \apx-hardness results and approximation algorithms.
 Moreover, we proved a min-max result on digraphs strengthening the classical Dilworth's theorem and leading to a new heuristic for the MCRS problem.
+In Figure~\ref{fig:problems} we summarize the relations between several problems discussed in this paper, along with known complexity results and some applications.
+The relations are described informally; for instance, we say that problem $P_1$ \emph{reduces to} problem $P_2$ if a polynomial-time algorithm for problem $P_2$ can be used to develop a polynomial-time algorithm for problem $P_1$.

 The main problem left open by our work is the determination of the exact (in)approximability status of the MCRS problem.
 In particular, does the problem admit a constant factor approximation?
 Other possibilities for related future research include: i) the study of the approximability properties of the closely related Minimum-Split-Row problem~\cite{wabi14} (our preliminary investigations show that the problem, while being \apx-hard, admits a $(2h(M)-1)$-approximation); ii) a parameterized complexity study of the considered problems (along with identification of meaningful parameterizations), and iii) a study of extensions of the model that could be relevant for the biological application, such as the case when the input binary matrix may contain errors or has partially missing data.
+Finally, it would be interesting to find further applications of the polynomially solvable {\sc MinimumPriceChainPartition} problem, as well as of the two branching problems, {\sc MinimumUncoveringBranching} and {\sc MinimumIrreducingBranching}, introduced in this paper.